-Dialectical Behavior Therapy (DBT) is gaining more and more exposure.
+With every passing year, Dialectical Behavior Therapy (DBT) is gaining more and more exposure in the mental health world.
 Parents and therapists recognize DBT’s remarkable value in helping teens with emotional dysregulation, self-harming behavior, suicidal ideation, and other mental health and/or behavioral issues.

 But even if you’re familiar with DBT, did you know that there are four different stages of treatment?

 The DBT “House of Treatment” model, created by Dr. Marsha Linehan, explains these four levels.
 As your teen’s behaviors and goals change over time, he or she can move through all these stages of treatment.

 DBT Stage 1